PRENATAL BONDING (BINDUNGSANALYSE BY RAFFAI)*

 4. There is less effort in giving birth and fewer complications.

-5. The need for obstetrical interventions goes down significantly.
+5. The requirement for obstetrical interventions goes down significantly.

-7. Pregnancies treated by Raffai's method premature birth rates were less than 0,2 percent - as compared to an average of 9,2% in Germany and 12% in USA.
-The general experience tells us that most babies after Prenatal Bonding (BA) are born within 5 days around the due date, without any medical intervention.
+7. Pregnancies facilitated by Raffai's method preterm birth rates were less than 0,2 percent - as compared to an average of 9,2% in Germany and 12% in the US.
+The general experience tells us that the majority of babies after Prenatal Bonding (BA) are born within one week around the due date, without any medical intervention.

 8. Birth trauma is of low degree as indicated by natural, round shaped heads and little crying after birth, excessive infant crying is unknown after Prenatal Bonding (BA).

-9. The babies are curious about the world, emotionally stable, socially mature and have complete access to their personal potential.
+9. The babies are curious about the world, emotionally stable, socially mature and have an easy access to their personal potential.

 10. There is less sleeping during daytime, but longer and deeper sleep at night, with few awakenings, so parents suffer less from sleeping disorders.